baronfel/Giraffe.HotReload/README.md

 #### Triggering the auto-reload of your Giraffe app

-The code looks for either a static HttpHandler value or a HttpHandler-generating-function called `webApp` in your main application code.
+The code looks for either a static HttpHandler value or a HttpHandler-generating-function called `webApp` (or another name that you provide in Settings) in your main application code.

-If the value `webApp: HttpHandler` is found, that value is passed into the HotReload middleware immediately.
+If the value `webApp: HttpHandler` (or another name that you provide in Settings) is found, that value is passed into the HotReload middleware immediately.

-If a member of the form `webApp: 'dep1 -> ... -> 'depN -> HttpHandler` is found, the parameters are resolved from the `HttpContext.RequestServices` service locator on your behalf, passed into the function to get the `HttpHandler`, and then that value is passed into the HotReload middleware.
+If a member of the form `webApp: 'dep1 -> ... -> 'depN -> HttpHandler` (or another name that you provide in Settings) is found, the parameters are resolved from the `HttpContext.RequestServices` service locator on your behalf, passed into the function to get the `HttpHandler`, and then that value is passed into the HotReload middleware.

 Log messages for both of these traversal paths will be written to the ASP.Net Core Logging Infrastructure under the `Giraffe.HotReload.LiveUpdate.HotReloadGiraffeMiddleware` logger name,